MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

     ![Handle permit type settings function progress - screenshot](../L04/Static/mod-01-client-scripting-37.png)

-3. Check if “**Require Inspections**” field value is true
+3. Check if “**Require Inspections**” Column value is true

-	- Add the script mentioned below in the **retrieveRecord** function call. contoso_requireinspections is the logical name of the Require Inspections field of the Permit Type entity.
+	- Add the script mentioned below in the **retrieveRecord** function call. contoso_requireinspections is the logical name of the Require Inspections Column of the Permit Type Table.

             if (result.contoso_requireinspections) {